Integration

 The input buffer size of the stage controls how far apart the slowest subscriber can be from the fastest subscriber before slowing down the stream.

-To make the picture complete, it is also possible to expose a Sink
+To make the picture complete, it is also possible to expose a Sink as a Subscriber

-by using the Subscriber-Source
+by using the Subscriber-Source:

 var tweetSubscriber = authors.To(Sink.FromSubscriber(storage))